 Industrial production in Cyprus declined 7.6 percent year-on-year in February 2021, after dropping by a downwardly revised 6.6 percent in the previous month.
 It was the second consecutive month of output contraction, as the country remained under a coronavirus lockdown during the month.
 Production fell for manufacturing (-6 percent vs -6.1 percent in January ), water supply and materials recovery (-2.8 percent vs -5.3 percent), and electricity supply (-15.2 percent vs -9.3 percent).
 At the same time, mining and quarrying recorded a 2.2 percent increase compared to last year. source: Statistical Service of the Republic of Cyprus

 Industrial Production in Cyprus averaged 0.11 percent from 2000 until 2021, reaching an all time high of 16.50 percent in April of 2002 and a record low of -36.10 percent in April of 2020.
 This page provides the latest reported value for - Cyprus Industrial Production - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Cyprus Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

-Industrial Production in Cyprus is expected to be 0.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Industrial Production in Cyprus is expected to be 3.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Industrial Production in Cyprus to stand at 2.20 in 12 months time.
-In the long-term, the Cyprus Industrial Production is projected to trend around 0.80 percent in 2020, according to our econometric models.
+In the long-term, the Cyprus Industrial Production is projected to trend around 0.90 percent in 2022 and 0.80 percent in 2023, according to our econometric models.